 We will let families know about any concerns about a pupil’s learning by contacting and arranging an information meeting to discuss next steps.
-Class teachers will liaise with the SENCO (Mrs Cate Storey) to discuss matters further.
+Class teachers will liaise with the SENCO (Mrs H Bland) to discuss matters further.

 What support is provided for my child?

 When a pupil is identified as having special educational needs, we support their development and progress by using provision maps to monitor the support given to all children with additional needs.
 We then review the use of resources to maximise the effectiveness.
 Small group work, individual support and support within the classroom should ensure your child meets their individual targets.

 Special Educational Needs Support Plans (SEND SPs) will allow class teachers to differentiate work and provide support where needed.
 Individual support is used to teach, practice and develop skills related to targets on their SPs.
 Support staff will have a clear understanding of targets and how to achieve them.